dunky11/react-saas-template/README.md

 ## Things im currently working on

-* Transitioning from the GlobalStyles component to Material-UIs Box component
+* Transitioning from global jss to Material-UIs Box component
 * Improving reusability of components
-* Adding a "update balance" page
+* Adding a "update balance" dialog
 * Improving look of the Footer

 ## License